Best Smart Plugs in 2026: Turn Any Outlet Into a Smart One

 What to Look for in a Smart Plug

 Wi-Fi vs. Zigbee vs. Matter.
 Most people should stick with Wi-Fi plugs — they connect directly to your router with no hub required.
 Zigbee plugs need a hub like SmartThings or Hubitat but are more reliable on crowded networks.
-Matter-compatible plugs are the new standard and work across ecosystems, which is a big deal if you mix Apple, Google, and Amazon devices.
+Matter-compatible plugs are the new standard.
+They work across ecosystems, which is a big deal if you mix Apple, Google, and Amazon devices.
 Energy monitoring.
 Some plugs track how much power a device draws in real time.
 This is surprisingly useful.
 You can figure out which appliances are energy hogs, set alerts, or automate things based on wattage — like turning off a charger once your laptop hits full.
 Size and form factor.
 A bulky plug that blocks the second outlet is a dealbreaker.
 Look for compact designs or plugs with a side-mounted form factor so both outlets stay usable.
 Voice assistant support.
 Nearly all smart plugs work with Alexa and Google Assistant.
-Apple HomeKit support is less common but growing, especially with Matter adoption.Our Top Picks
+Apple HomeKit support is less common but growing, especially with Matter adoption.
+As of 2026, Matter-certified plugs work natively across all three ecosystems.Our Top Picks

 Best Overall: Kasa Smart Plug Mini (EP25)